 Private Equity Round in 2000

-End2End is a provider of outsourced mobile data solutions, specializing in value-added services for mobile operators, media companies, and content providers.
-The company supports the delivery of mobile data services and content across over 50 mobile operators in 20 countries worldwide.
-End2End's offerings include facilitating on-portal, off-portal, and direct-to-consumer mobile data propositions, such as games, video, and music.
-This enables clients to connect efficiently with various mobile operator SMS and MMS environments, enhancing their ability to launch and manage mobile content effectively.
+End2End is a provider of outsourced mobile data solutions based in Europe, specializing in managed service solutions for mobile operators, media companies, and content providers.
+The company supports the delivery of mobile data services and content across over 50 mobile operators in 20 countries on five continents.
+End2End offers a comprehensive suite of value-added services that facilitate the launch of on-portal, off-portal, and direct-to-consumer mobile data propositions, including games, video, and music.
+This enables companies to efficiently connect to various mobile operator SMS and MMS environments, enhancing their mobile service offerings.

 Elixent